 After making your selections, you’ll have the option to upload relevant supporting documents.
 Examples include court or lender documents that provide specific evidence to prove your claims.
 Currently, we don’t support document uploads for updates to personal information like your Social Security number, date of birth, name or address.
 If you need to update this type of personal information, please use our phone or mail dispute services.

 After you’ve added all the items you need to your dispute request, submit it and we’ll take it from there.
 If we can’t resolve your dispute based on what you submitted, we’ll notify your lenders.
 They will verify the information as correct, or change or delete the item with us and in their records.

 When our investigation is complete, we’ll send you an email to let you know.
 You can then log in to review your results and updated credit report.
 Most dispute investigations at TransUnion are complete within two weeks, but some may take up to 30 days.

-Another way to resolve inaccurate credit report information is to contact the creditor in writing.
-Include copies of any documentation that prove your claim and send it to the address for the creditor listed on your credit report.
-If the creditor denies your claim, it must still report to the credit agency that the information is disputed.
-If the creditor agrees with your claim, it must direct the credit reporting agency to update or delete the item.
+If you don’t agree with the results, it may be a good idea to contact the lender directly and provide any documentation you have to support your claim.
+If the lender denies your claim, it must still report to the credit agency that the information is disputed.
+If the lender confirms your claim, it has to tell the credit reporting agency to update or delete the item.